Python-PyQt/PyQt5-Docs/docs/installation.rst

 Wheels are the standard Python packaging format for pure Python or binary extension modules such as PyQt5.
-Wheels are provide for 32- and 64-bit Windows, 64-bit macOS and 64-bit Linux.
+Wheels are provide for 32- and 64-bit Windows, 64-bit macOS (Intel and ARM) and 64-bit Linux.
 These correspond with the platforms for which The Qt Company provide binary installers.

 Wheels are installed using the :program:`pip` program.